 Also on the final day, Blackpool's immediate return to the Championship was confirmed after a 4-2 defeat by the champions at Old Trafford.
 The remaining relegation spot was between Wolves and that season's League Cup winners, Birmingham City, and it went right down to the wire.

 Wolves went 3-0 down at home to Blackburn Rovers, while Spurs forward Roman Pavlyuchenko and Birmingham's Craig Gardner both scored with long-range efforts to make the score 1-1 at White Hart Lane.

-A well-worked Jamie O'Hara goal gave Wolves hope at 3-1 and Steven Hunt's curling effort made it 3-2, dragging Wolves out of the drop zone on goal difference.
+A well-worked Jamie O'Hara goal gave Wolves hope at 3-1 and Stephen Hunt's curling effort made it 3-2, dragging Wolves out of the drop zone on goal difference.
 With Birmingham pouring forward, Pavlyuchenko's powerful second for Spurs confirmed the Blues' relegation.